-Ashley Sampi is a highly regarded Bardi man, indigenous advocate and retired Australian rules footballer who played for the West Coast Eagles in the Australian Football League.
+Ashley Sampi is a highly regarded Bardi man, Indigenous advocate and retired celebrated Australian rules footballer who played for the West Coast Eagles in the Australian Football League.
 He attended Trinity College in Perth, Australia and following his football entered heavy industry and mining.
 Maintaining his interest in mentoring others and seeking solutions in societal and intergenerational prosperity, Ashley became a fellow of the Earth Sustaining Sciences Institute in 2015.
-He is co-creator and co-designer of the Kimberley, Dampierland Djarindjin/Ngamakoon ESS-Sampi Bardi/Jawi plan and project for ecosocietal advancement focused on a multi-plane model that includes community driven terrestrial agriculture, marine and freshwater aquaculture & aquaponics and associated tourism and allied business.
+He is co-creator and co-designer of the Kimberley, Dampierland Djarindjin/Ngamakoon, North Western Australia, TESSI-Sampi Bardi/Jawi plan and project for ecosocietal advancement focused on a multi-plane model that includes community driven terrestrial agriculture, marine and freshwater aquaculture & aquaponics and associated tourism and allied business.

 Joe Pito, is an empathetic leader and strategic thinker whose purpose is to serve people and organisations in the advancement of corporate and human resources strategy.
 For more than 20 years, Joe has focused upon helping people, groups and organisations from all areas of society meet their expectations by moulding synchronised societal and business strategies expanding imagination of what is possible and delivering functional enduring solutions.
 Born a first generation New Zealand Samoan, Joe is a proud Pacific islander who attributes his successes to the tenacity and courage of his parents who moved from their homeland to offer their children greater opportunities in their adopted home of New Zealand.
 It was from these humble beginnings that he was ingrained with a distinguishing work ethic and gratitude that has served him well throughout his life.
 During his formidable younger years Joe naturally progressed into leadership roles whether through professional circumstances, organisational development or underlying passions in sports culture.
 The last 14 years of his professional life have been concentrated within the resources sector as a lynch pin between client and contractors; from concept to execution, from challenge to solution and from disorganisation to strategic success.
 Whilst traditionally the mining space is a challenging one with old mindsets, traditionalist processes and a tough cultural environment it has been one that has yielded the best results and insights into supporting the mental well-being of the men and woman who dedicate their time to this industry.
 Joe has focused on the core fundamentals of human behaviour that most affect personal and business performance.
 He possesses the unique ability to bring extraordinary insights to ordinary events, and the combination of his substance and style captures the imagination of those whom he is privilege to work with.
 Joe integrates seamlessly into a group or organisation a part of a team to understand challenges and deliver solutions.
 Open communication, listening to stakeholders and team members to enable the required motivation in the uniqueness of the individual to be identified and exposed is the primary aim; collaborating those elements within a team setting and delivering a collective solution empowering cultural and organisational excellence is the end goal.

-Brett Fitzgerald is a water management specialist who designs and delivers environmentally and economically expedient practical surface water movement strategies; delivering multiple projects throughout northern Australia including combined in situ SABR & TMZ systems for complex soil and wetland remediation applications on large scale mine site solution projects.
-He is the founder of NT Tyre Recycling, a company re-using waste material to deliver ecosocietally sustainable solutions.
+Brett Fitzgerald is a water management specialist who designs and delivers environmentally and economically expedient practical surface water movement strategies; delivering multiple projects throughout northern Australia including combined in-situ SABR & transient mixing zone systems for complex effluent, water, soil and wetland remediation applications on large scale mine and is a waste management solutions projects specialist.